-The Executive of Finance and the relevant head of department may jointly approve cash advances for projects carried out away from the College where cash expenditure may be unavoidable (this is to follow the Petty Cash process and procedure).
+The Chief Financial Operations Officer and the relevant head of department may jointly approve cash advances for projects carried out away from the College where cash expenditure may be unavoidable (this is to follow the Petty Cash process and procedure).
 Other forms of payment will be expected to be used wherever possible, such as an official purchase order and subsequent payment or a College credit card.